UACSc343Spring2021/assignments/PM5.md

 Describe how  the interface elements are divided in the code and what other structures exist (e.g., to hold state or logic).

+**Tie the names of your important functions or other structures in the code to your explanation of the Architecture.
+Consider a new programmer to the project who wants to see a particular structure, what would they search for in the code?**

 You may refer to the names put forth in this section for your individual evaluations when explaining everyone's contributions.